lambdaclass/zksync-eigenda-m1/README.md

 **Warning: This sidecar only works on a x86 machine with cuda support**

-**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the VerifyDACertV2 function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
+**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the checkDACert function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
 **As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob.**
 **The sidecar consists of 2 Endpoints:**
 **generate_proof: Which given the blobKey begins the proof generation process**